Killer Croc: Post-Crisis

-In reality, Croc was buried under rubble and was freed from his prison by storm drains.
-Killer Croc survived on rats and was isolated for months, driving him further into madness.
-Croc later went on a rampage after a confrontation with a vagrant, and winds up in a shopping mall.
+Croc miraculously survived, having been swept away into a storm drain.
+Living on rats and being isolated for months, drove him further into madness.
+Suffering from hallucinations of his past torment by bullies and his aunt, seeing their faces on a vagrant who wandered in his territory and attacks him, going into a further rampage that ends up in a shopping mall, where he attracts the attention of the police and the dynamic duo.
 After delivering several blows to Croc, Batman (Jean-Paul Valley) is distracted by a glimpse of Bane.
-Croc then grabs Batman and tries to break his back.
-He fails, and Bane pits himself against Croc, breaking his arms.
-Croc is then put back into Arkham Asylum.
+Croc grabs onto Valley and nearly kills him.
+Bane tests his might against that of Croc and breaks both his arms.
+He is then put back into Arkham Asylum.